gregparkes/turbopanda/changelog/current.rst

 `turbopanda.plot`
 .................
+- |Feature| Added `scatter_slim` function which is the same as `scatter` but plots less points for high-density scatters.
 - |Enhancement| `widebar` now has keyword argument allowance.
 - |Enhancement| `bar1d` has a scale parameter to do log transform plots
 - |Enhancement| `legend` now allows for ncol and title selection